ashleycampion/IrisDataSetProject/README.md

 </div>
 <br>

 The above residual plot is perhaps the most fascinating of all those so far shown, precisely because of its ambiguity.
 We would like it to reveal no pattern (or more particularly for every 'section' of the x-axis, the y-values should be evenly distributed above and below zero), and yet for petal lengths of between five and six cm most of the residuals are negative, while for the rest of the petal lengths there appears to be a slight upward trend such that the larger the petal length the greater the residual.
 This does not mean that petal length and petal length are not correlated, but rather it suggests that there is some other factor that is determining petal width rather than petal length (it could also suggest that a linear fit is not appropriate, and that a nonlinear fit would be better, but that is unlikely the case here).
-It is interesting to note that if one looks at the scatter plot for petal length vs petal width, above, the only petal lengths of between five and six cm are virginicas, which lends credit to the idea that the is some other factor that determines an iris flower of 5-6 cm petal length's petal width than its petal length, namely, the species, which tells us that linear regressions for each species would probably be more successful.
+It is interesting to note that if one looks at the scatter plot for petal length vs petal width, above, the only petal lengths of between five and six cm are virginicas, which lends credit to the idea that there is some factor other than its petal length that determines an iris flower of 5-6 cm petal length's petal width, namely, the species, which tells us that linear regressions for each species would probably be more successful.
 It would be helpful then to compare the residual plot for the iris flowers altogether with the individual plots for the species:

 <br>
 <div align="center">